top of page

 Divorce Law

-At Julie I. Guindon, we understand that divorce is one of the most stressful situations anyone can be involved in.
-We also realize that you don’t just need a divorce lawyer in stressful times like this, but you need someone who believes in you and your right to a secured future.
+At Julie I. Guindon, Barrister and Solicitor, we understand that divorce is one of the most stressful situations anyone can be involved in.
+We also realize that you don’t just need a divorce lawyer in stressful times like this, but you need someone who believes in you and your right to a secure future.
 When resolving any family law matter, it is essential to consider all the possible options and outcomes, including custody arbitration and family law mediation.
 Whether you are looking for a family lawyer or require a leading divorce lawyer in Ottawa, consult with one of our knowledgeable lawyers.
 We are committed to providing comprehensive solutions and satisfaction for every client.
+Contact us to schedule a consultation with our divorce lawyer in Ottawa for structured legal guidance under Ontario law.

 • Custody arbitration: In custody arbitration, a neutral third party (the arbitrator) is appointed to hear both sides of the dispute and make a legally binding decision.
 This is a more structured process than mediation, where the arbitrator acts similarly to a judge, providing a final ruling on issues such as child custody and visitation arrangements.